go-carrot/response/README.md

 }
 ```

-In the event you set a custom Renderer that outputs JSON

 ## Custom Renderer

 A Renderer is effectively the piece that defines how we generate the output.
 Response is not built against any specific framework/router, so you're actually going to have to build out a custom renderer to fit your setup.